viktorstrate/react-mathquill/README.md

 import { addStyles, EditableMathField } from 'react-mathquill'

 // inserts the required css to the <head> block.
-// You can skip this, if you want to do that by yourself. addStyles()
+// you can skip this, if you want to do that by yourself. addStyles()

 export default class App extends React.Component {